 As Crystal Bridges and the Momentary, we recognize our role as settlers and guests in the Northwest Arkansas region.
 We acknowledge the Caddo, Quapaw, and Osage as well as the many Indigenous caretakers of this land and water.
 We appreciate the enduring influence of the vibrant, diverse, and contemporary cultures of Indigenous peoples.
 We are conscious of the role in colonization that museums have played.
 As cultural institutions, we have a responsibility to engage in the dismantling of historical and systemic invisibility of Indigenous peoples past, present, and future.
 We choose to intentionally hold ourselves accountable to appropriate conversation, representation, connection, and education to facilitate a space of measurable change.

-Opened to the public on November 11, 2011, Crystal Bridges was founded in 2005 by the Walton Family Foundation.
-Since opening, the Museum has welcomed nearly 5 million visitors with no cost for admission.
-The Museum is nestled on 120 acres of Ozark landscape and was designed by world-renowned architect Moshe Safdie.
+The mission of Crystal Bridges Museum of American Art is to welcome all to celebrate the American spirit in a setting that unites the power of art with the beauty of nature.
+Since opening in 2011, Crystal Bridges has welcomed 5.6 million visitors to the museum, with no cost for admission.
+Crystal Bridges was founded in 2005 as a non-profit charitable organization by philanthropist and chair of the museum’s board of directors, Alice Walton.
+The museum is nestled on 120 acres of Ozark landscape and was designed by world-renowned architect Moshe Safdie.
+A rare Frank Lloyd Wright-designed house was preserved and relocated to the museum grounds in 2015.
 Crystal Bridges offers public programs including lectures, performances, classes, and teacher development opportunities.
-Some 280,000 school children have participated in the Willard and Pat Walker School Visit program, which provides educational experiences for school groups at no cost to the schools.
-Through the Tyson Scholars of American Art program, Crystal Bridges encourages and supports pre-doctoral and post-doctoral fellowships that seek to expand boundaries or traditional categories of investigation into American art.
+Some 300,000 school children have participated in the Willard and Pat Walker School Visit program, which provides educational experiences for school groups at no cost to the schools.
+Additional museum amenities include a restaurant, gift store, library, and over five miles of walking/biking trails, as well as outdoor art installations.
+Through the Tyson Scholars of American Art program, Crystal Bridges encourages and supports pre-doctoral and post-doctoral research that seek to expand boundaries of American art.

-On February 22, 2020 Crystal Bridges opened the Momentary, a contemporary art satellite space.
-The Momentary presents today’s visual, performing, and culinary arts in a space that champions contemporary art’s role in everyday life.
-The Momentary also supports an artist-in-residence program.
+On February 22, 2020 Crystal Bridges opened the Momentary, a contemporary art satellite space highlighting today’s visual, performing, and culinary arts.
+The Momentary champions contemporary art’s role in everyday life and supports an artist-in-residence program.

 “Devour Everything: Art and Hunger in the Age of Commodity Agriculture, 1965-1990”